jianyingwu/pfczm-abaqus/README.md

 4. Wu, J. Y., Huang, Y. and Nguyen, V. P., 2019.
 On the BFGS monolithic algorithm for the unified phase-field damage theory.
    Computer Methods in Applied Mechanics and Engineering, 112704.
 5. Wu, J. Y. and Huang, Y., 2019.
 Comprehensive implementations of phase-field damage models in ABAQUS.
-   Theoretical and Applied Fracutre Mechancis, submitted.
+   Theoretical and Applied Fracutre Mechancis, in press.